 Pilots encounter a few difficulties while flying over Mt Everest.
 The greatest difficulty, by far, is the high altitude.
 At such enormous heights, the air is less dense and there is less oxygen available for passengers and pilots.
 This can induce lightheadedness and dizziness among pilots.

 Pilots confront another issue when flying on Mt.
-Everest: the weather.
-The weather in Mt Everest can be fickle and hazardous, making it impossible for pilots to navigate the terrain.
+Everest: the weather the weather in Mt Everest can be fickle and hazardous, making it impossible for pilots to navigate the terrain.
 Helicopters have crashed frequently while attempting to fly through the mountains.

 Pilots must also confront the problem of landing on Mt Everest.
 Because the slopes are very steep and the surface is covered in ice and snow, helicopters have a hard time landing.
 Helicopters have crashed numerous times while attempting to land on Mt Everest owing to its extremely steep slopes.

 Accidents on Mt.
 Everest have made the region dangerous for pilots.
 If you're thinking about flying your helicopter over Mt.
 Everest, it's vital to be aware of the following hazards before going there.
+Annapurna base camp Helicopter tour is easier then Mt Everest Helicoter tour

 Another approach is to plan ahead of time, ensuring that they have enough fuel and food for their trip so they don't run into any difficulties while flying.
+Although there are some difficulties that pilots confront when flying on Mt.
+Everest, nothing compares to the experience of flying in a helicopter.
+The view from Mt.
+Everest's peak is breathtaking, and it should be experienced at least once in a lifetime by everyone.

+Despite the difficulties that pilots encounter when flying Mt.
+Everest, a few military and air rescue choppers are prepared to operate in such conditions.
 These helicopters are primarily used to rescue individuals who get trapped on Mount Everest.
 Several pilots with Mt Everest expertise can help you navigate the mountains safely.

 When you go hiking in the mountains or ski down slopes, this is a question that many people ask.
 The solution to this problem is determined by where one gets lost since there are various possibilities depending on the situation and the resources available (e.g., food and water).

+There are many more rescue services accessible to go and look for you if you get lost while hiking in Everest in the lower ranges of Mt.
+Everest.
 However, if you were stranded on the slopes of Mt.
 Everest in a remote region near the summit, your chances of being reached would be considerably lower due to weather conditions or other factors such as avalanches.

 If one of your trekking poles becomes separated from you on Mount Everest, it is critical to remain in one place and conserve energy since the likelihood of rescue decreases with time.